Sustainable Homes Professional (SHP)

 - Water conservation techniques

-- Enhance your understanding of building science and how a home functions as a system
+- Enhance your knowledge of building science & how a home functions as a system

-- Learn what it means for a home to be energy, water, and resource efficient while maintaining a safe, comfortable, healthy building
+- Establish a sustainable design goal by incorporating energy, water, & resource efficiency while maintaining a safe, comfortable, healthy building

 - 10 site visit tours to certified homes and 5 guest speaker presentations (see photos)